Deploying YDB cluster manually

 sudo chown -R root:bin /opt/ydb

-Prepare and format disks on each server
+Prepare and clear disks on each server

 For YDB to work efficiently, we recommend using physical (not virtual) disks larger than 800 GB as block devices.